markmbaum/ScalarRadau.jl/README.md

 The coordinates of the output points (`xout`) should be between `x₀` and `xₙ` and they should be in ascending order.
 They are not checked for integrity before integrating.
 The only check performed is `xₙ > x₀`, or that the integration isn't going backward.

+**When solving in-place, values in `yout` are added to, not overwritten.** This means that if `yout` is full of NaNs or any other non-zero values upon calling `radau!`, they will be present in the result.
+You must pre-fill `yout` with zeros on your own.

 Keyword arguments are
 * `rtol` - relative error tolerance
 * `atol` - absolute error tolerance